avitex/rust-arae/README.md

 ## Experimental

 > **Until otherwise noted, this library is experimental.
-Unsound issues should be assumed has until fixed and verified.**
+Unsound issues should be assumed until fixed and verified**

 ```toml
 [dependencies]